Exercise classes Thursdays 8.00-9.45.

 Implementation exercises These are programming challenges that must be implemented and handed in through CodeJudge for automatic evaluation and scoring.
 It is a requirement for participation in the exam that you score at least 33 points in total in these exercises.

 Collaboration policy All mandatory exercises are subject to the following collaboration policy.
-The exercises are individual.
-It is not allowed to collaborate on the exercises, except for discussing the text of the exercise with teachers and fellow students enrolled on the course in the same semester.
-Under no circumstances is it allowed to exchange, hand-over or in any other way communicate solutions or part of solutions to the exercises.
+The exercises should be done in groups of 2 or 1 (i.e., in pairs or individually).
+It is not allowed to collaborate with other groups on the exercises, except for discussing the text of the exercise with teachers and fellow students enrolled on the course in the same semester.
+Under no circumstances is it allowed to exchange, hand-over or in any other way communicate solutions or part of solutions to the exercises to other groups.
 It is not allowed to use solution from previous years, solutions from similar courses, or solutions found on the internet or elsewhere.

 What programming and mathematics requirements do I need for the course?
 In general, you need an introductory course in programming and mathematics.
 Specifically, for programming you need only basic constructions such as conditional execution, loop, function calls, etc. See the programming prequisites under week 0 to test your programming skills.
 You can freely choose among standard imperative programming languages for the implementation exercises.
 For mathematics, the course uses and introduces basic topics from discrete mathematics and hence it is an advantage to have a course in it, but not a requirement.